picocms/Pico/about.md

 * **Customization**
 * Link to Themes and Plugins sections separately?
 Link to this page instead of [Customization][Customization]?
 (First/Intro Line) (And one in intro)
-* link to cookbook in the future as well.
 * **@PhrozenByte** any more to say about Plugins?

-* **Fancybox Implementation**
-* Using `capture` for thumbnail variables because I couldn't concatenate `site.github.url` with the URI using `assign`.
-* Add support for markdown links inside descriptions without *catastrophically breaking* the rest of the page.

 {% endcomment %}